-Origins: In short, former heavyweight champion boxer Muhammad Ali did pay a visit to New York City on
+In the aftermath of the 9/11 terrorist attacks in 2001, former heavyweight champion boxer Muhammad Ali paid a visit to New York City on

 "What's really hurting me, the name Islam is involved, and Muslim is involved and causing trouble and starting hate and violence," Ali said during a rare, impromptu speech at the World Trade Center attack command center.

 "Islam is not a killer religion," said Ali, who has suffered with Parkinson's disease since 1984 and hasn't spoken at length in public in years.
 "Islam means peace," he said.
 "I couldn't just sit home and watch people label Muslims as the reason for this problem."